Rodrigaumm/devpad-backend/README.md

     **isPrivate** = true

     Returns all the user's notes with its info.
-The utilized user is selected by the token in the Authorization header.
+The utilized user is selected by the token in the Authorization header

 -   _"/noteId"_ - **GET**

     **isPrivate** = true

     Returns a note's info by its id.
-The note has to be property of the user that generated the token in Authorization header.
+The note has to be property of the user that generated the token in Authorization header

 -   _"/"_ - **POST**